 Pharmacies that dispense Medicare Part B drugs (including oral cancer medications such as Xeloda, immunosuppressants post-transplant such as cyclosporine, certain inhaled medications, certain injectable medications administered in the home, and various other Part B-covered drugs) are subject to the QMB billing prohibition for those drugs.

 Note that this discussion is about Part B drugs only, not Part D drugs.
-Part D prescription drug copays are governed by the Part D Low Income Subsidy (LIS or Extra Help) program separately.
-QMB enrollees automatically qualify for full LIS, which provides $0 to $5 Part D copays for the drugs covered under Part D. Part B drugs (which are processed through Medicare Part B rather than Part D) are subject to the QMB cost-sharing prohibition, not LIS.
+Part D prescription drug copays are governed by the Part D Low Income Subsidy (LIS, or Extra Help) program separately.
+QMB enrollees automatically qualify for full LIS, which lowers Part D copays to a small federally set amount.
+Part B drugs (which are processed through Medicare Part B rather than Part D) are subject to the QMB cost-sharing prohibition, not LIS.

-Complaints about pharmacy Part B drug billing should go to: the pharmacy chain's headquarters compliance office; the Medicare Part B contractor (Palmetto GBA for Georgia, or Noridian Healthcare Solutions for certain Part B drug claims processed through DME Medicare Administrative Contractors); and CMS through 1-800-MEDICARE.
+Complaints about pharmacy Part B drug billing should go to: the pharmacy chain's headquarters compliance office; the Medicare Part B contractor for Georgia (Palmetto GBA); and CMS through 1-800-MEDICARE.

 No Surprises Act Protections (Effective 2022)